Debt Ratios for Home Lending

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing costs (this includes principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can go to housing (this includes principal and interest, PMI, hazard insurance, taxes, and homeowners' association dues).

-The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
-Recurring debt includes things like auto/boat loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
+Recurring debt includes payments on credit cards, auto payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Loan Pre-Qualifying Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, use this Mortgage Pre-Qualification Calculator.

-Don't forget these ratios are only guidelines.
-We'd be thrilled to help you pre-qualify to determine how large a mortgage you can afford.
+Remember these are only guidelines.
+We'd be thrilled to pre-qualify you to help you determine how much you can afford.